-Point-of-care and point-of-need diagnostics can help prevent small outbreaks from turning into major epidemics.
+Figure 1.
+Comparison of COVID-19 Testing Approaches in the United States and South Korea from January 20 to July 20, 2020.3 turning into major epidemics.
 For example, if healthcare practitioners can diagnose Ebola within the first 24 hours after a patient exhibits symptoms, the probability that a major outbreak will occur is around forty percent.4 That probability increases to seventy percent if they diagnose the disease on the second day after symptoms occur, and eighty percent on the third day.
-By using point-of-care and point-of-need diagnostic tests along with centralized laboratorybased tests, the epidemic could have been thirty-three percent smaller.5 With near-perfect tests, the epidemic could have been forty-two percent smaller.
-The value of these diagnostics increases with diseases that present without obvious sumptoms.
+By using point-of-care and point-of-need diagnostic tests along with centralized laboratorybased tests, the epidemic could have been